Sary1983/english-notes/style-analysis.md

 Tone must be inferred through the use of descriptive words.

 Go in depth; describe the tone.
 A negative tone can mean anything: angry, sad, etc.

+Indentifying tone is all about knowing the definitions of many descriptive vocabulary words.
+Without this large vocab, it is difficult to describe outside of "good" and "bad".

+Another thing to remember is that **tone** is highly influenced by connotation, or the emotional understanding we have for a term.

+Denotation - Dictionary definition.
+Connotation - The feel we get from something.